ppwebgui

 ppwebgui keeps a strict ownership boundary between the GUI/HTTP layer and the hardware-facing controller.

-• WebGuiController is the anchored owner of the hardware object graph.
+• WebGuiController is the anchored owner of the hardware object.

 • Higher layers must not copy, move, or re-own that controller or the FPGA-facing wrappers beneath it.

-• Route/UI code should access the controller only through pointer/reference-based adapters that forward value requests and value snapshots.
+• UI code should access the controller only through pointer/reference-based adapters that forward value requests and value snapshots.

-On the GUI side, the current split also keeps the remaining non-hardware dependencies explicit through small value objects:
+On the GUI side, this split also keeps the remaining non-hardware dependencies explicit through small value objects:

 • WebGuiRuntimeConfig for resolved startup/runtime policy